 Do a Deep Clean

 When you first buy your home, there won’t be any heavy dressers blocking off corners, couches and beds to clean under, or stacks of boxes covered in cobwebs in the attic.
 Your house will never be this empty again—well, until you sell it, that is—so take advantage of the wide-open space.
+Once you clean everything you can, you can start furnishing the house.
+You should consider getting bedroom sets for your brand new house.

 Whether you want to hire professional cleaners or DIY, you should pour some serious TLC into your new house.
 Dust, vacuum, mop, scrub, polish—look up a few cleaning checklists for inspiration—and put in some elbow grease.